Last Updated on March 2, 2025

 Top takeaways from therapist Hanna Rose…

-This book is a helpful resource for understanding the fundamental aspects of a healthy relationship and how couples may find themselves in an adulterous relationship.
-What Makes Love Last doesn’t make excuses for the betrayer.
-This text expands on the “how did we get here” question with research and insight.
+What Makes Love Last is a great resource for understanding the fundamental aspects of a healthy relationship and how couples may find themselves in an adulterous relationship.
+The book doesn’t make excuses for the betrayer, rather, the text expands on the “how did we get here” question with research and insight.
 Couples will benefit from the road map for recovering from infidelity and learn how to rebuild trust.

 Podcast: Helping Couples Heal (episodes with Dr. Omar Minwalla)

-Both partners committed to the affair recovery process
+This podcast is helpful when both partners are committed to the affair recovery process.

 Top takeaways from therapist Dr. George Bitar…